• Skip to primary navigation

 Photo by Gabby K from Pexels

 Happy Valentine’s Day!
-Ahh, it’s that time of year again — here’s an awesome list of the best Valentine’s Day books and activities for preschoolers and toddlers!
-It’s one of my favorite fun “holidays” – no pressure, just cards, crafting, books, and candy, all with beautiful reds, pinks, and whites for your special valentine.
+Ahh, it’s that time of year again — here’s an awesome list of the Best Valentine’s Day Books and Activities for Preschoolers!
+It’s one of my favorite fun “holidays” – no pressure, just cards, crafting, books, and candy, all with beautiful reds, pinks, and whites for your special Valentine.
 I love that Valentine’s Day decor adds a burst of color to the dreariness of winter.
-Give me any opportunity to give our kids extra hugs and squeezes – I am here for it!
-Enjoy the list of our favorite Valentine’s Day books for young readers and a few Valentine’s day activities for young children too.
+Give me an opportunity to give our kids extra hugs and squeezes – I am here for it!
+Enjoy the list of our favorite Valentine’s Day books for young readers and a few Valentine’s Day activities for young children too.

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.